Ronan-Harkins/LAB_4_Embedded/README.md

 ### 20 Percent Duty Cycle
-For the 20% duty cycle the same method was applied however instead of using the polling method
+For the 20% duty cycle the same method was applied however instead of using the polling method the interupt method was used.
+This does not change how the duty cycle is calculated.
+The values of TB0CCR0 and TB0CCR1 needed to create a value of 0.2 in order to get the 20% duty cycle.
+So the value of TB0CCR1 was keep at 50 and the value of TB0CCR0 was chnaged to 250.
+The reason for this chnage is becasue the value 0.2 is need so 50/250 produces the value of 0.2 needed for the 20% duty cycle.
+This duty cycle can be seen within the figure below.

 ![scope_13](https://user-images.githubusercontent.com/98828696/201200302-80c244d6-a2ee-4e86-aa75-b55e915f9e8e.png)